Agenics Academy

 Georgia Dental Rule FAQ

-Here, we’ll provide answers and guidance to the most frequently asked questions in relation to the new law in Georgia regarding dental unit water quality.
-The new regulations will go into effect April 1st, 2025.
+Here, we’ll provide answers and guidance to the most frequently asked questions in relation to the new law in Georgia regarding dental unit water quality (and DUWL quality in general).
+The new regulations are effective as of July 20, 2025.

 The Impact of Wildfires on Source Water: Critical Considerations for Dental Offices